farmOS/farmOS/docs/development/docker.md

 this reason.

 First, stop the containers and create a backup snapshot so that you can easily restore if anything goes wrong.
-See "Backup/restore during development" above.
+See "Backup/restore during development" below.

 Pull the latest version of the farmOS Docker `dev` image: